anujitganguly/Algo_Trading2020/README.md

 ### Model_2: Calculation of brokerage and taxes for all trades.
 (Future concept)
 Disclaimer: This project is mainly for helping out busy traders but rihht now it is too naive be considered as a serious tool for trading.
 People may take its help to understand how some traders execute their orders.

+stockPrice.py is a python code to fetch the price of a stock from yahoo finance